sucolova/whattowatch/README.md

 - design for mobile and all screen sizes
     - too small screens: trailer width too wide
     - buttons too small
+    - trailer not in the middle of screen, you have to scroll sometimes to find the trailer

 ## Done